liemlyquan/leetcode/README.md

 ### LeetCode

 Solutions to Leetcode problems.
-I also selected only solutions that are among the top 1%
+The solution with extension .no.js will be solution that could be improved in performance.